AnzeMarinko/Civilizacije/README.md

 integers from 0 to 4 that represent each one random variable in model distributed in selected distribution
-* list of numbers of clusters to make `ks` from 1 to 10 so it makes an analysis of data clustered ib each number of clusters from the list
+* list of numbers of clusters to make `ks` from 1 to 10 so it makes an analysis of data clustered in each number of clusters from the list

 ## Report